dell/csm-docs/content/docs/concepts/replication/architecture/powerscale.md

 #### Failback - Discard Target

 Performing failback and discarding changes made to the target is to simply resume synchronization from the source.
-The steps Container Storage Module replication is following to perform this operation are as follows:
+The steps Container Storage Modules replication is following to perform this operation are as follows:

 1. Editing the SyncIQ policy on the source PowerScale array's schedule from `When source is modified` to `Manual`.
 2. Performing `Actions > Disallow writes` on the target PowerScale array's Local Target policy that matches the SyncIQ policy undergoing failback.